BehindTheMusicTree/audiometa/docs/METADATA_FORMATS.md

 - ✅ **Extensible**: Can add custom FourCC codes
 - ✅ **Professional Use**: Used in professional audio applications
 - ✅ **BWF Compatible**: Works with Broadcast Wave Format (BWF) extensions

+**Note on BWF**: Broadcast Wave Format (BWF) files are WAV files that include a `bext` chunk.
+Adding a `bext` chunk to a WAV file makes it a BWF file.
+The `bext` chunk is a RIFF chunk (follows RIFF chunk structure) but is separate from the RIFF INFO chunk system - it exists at the same level as other top-level chunks like `fmt` and `data`.
+BWF files can contain both standard RIFF INFO chunks and the additional `bext` chunk for broadcast-specific metadata.

 ### Disadvantages